Skeletonboi/dueling-ddqn-atari-rl/README.md

 # dueling-DDQN
 Implementation of dueling double-deep Q learning, a deep reinforcement learning algorithm from scratch.
+Training is performed in both Atari environments and OpenAI gym environments.